mayukuse24/sentry-docs/src/collections/_documentation/workflow/integrations/gitlab.md

 sidebar_order: 6
 ---

 Sentry’s new GitLab integration helps you find and fix bugs faster by using data from your GitLab commits.
-Additionally, you can streamline your triaging process by creating a GitLab issue directly from Sentry. _Note: this feature is currently available for Early Adopters.
-You can become an Early Adopter by navigating to your Organization Settings > General Settings._
+You can also streamline your triaging process by creating GitLab issues directly from Sentry.

 ## Configure GitLab

+{% capture __alert_content -%}
+Sentry owner or manager permissions are required to install this integration.

+Learn more about roles in Sentry [here]({%- link _documentation/accounts/membership.md -%}).
+{%- endcapture -%}
+{%- include components/alert.html
+  title="Note"
+  content=__alert_content
+%}

-1. In Sentry, navigate to Organization Settings > Integrations. _Note: only users with Owner and Manager permissions have access._
+1. In Sentry, navigate to Organization Settings > Integrations.

-1. Within Integrations, find the GitLab icon and click ‘Install.’
+1. Within Integrations, find the GitLab icon and click ‘Install’.

     {% asset gitlab/integration-pg.png alt="Sentry integrations page showing GitLab integration icon and install button." %}